tanmaythakral/Music-Player/README.md

 5. As a user , I want to create and read playlist of the songs and store them into as file

-##Phase 4: Task 2

-Task 2 has been completed
-Class Music in the model class is robust.

-##Phase 4: Task 3

-I believe that the MusicGui class isnt very cohesive.
-I think that some of the methods can be refactored out as to improve cohesion.

-I think my program could have improved if I had used Observer patterns as the program has components that requires similar behaviour.